kean/Nuke/README.md

 preheater.stopPreheating(for: requests)
 ```

 #### Automating Preheating

-You can use Nuke with [Preheat](https://github.com/kean/Preheat) library which automates preheating of content in `UICollectionView` and `UITableView`.
+You can use Nuke in combination with [Preheat](https://github.com/kean/Preheat) library which automates preheating of content in `UICollectionView` and `UITableView`.
 For more info see [Image Preheating Guide](https://kean.github.io/blog/image-preheating), Nuke's demo project, and [Preheat](https://github.com/kean/Preheat) documentation.

 ```swift
 let preheater = Nuke.Preheater(loader: Loader.shared)